hmrc/sbt-journey/README.md

 It generates code in the style of the [hmrc-frontend-scaffold](https://github.com/hmrc/hmrc-frontend-scaffold.g8) project based upon journey definitions in a journey configuration file.

+It generates code for:
+* Controllers
+* Forms
+* Models
+* Page objects
+* A journey navigator
+* A routes file

+Interfaces are generated for controllers, forms, and the journey navigator so that you can provide your own implementations.

+It can also initialise stub view templates and forms for each of the journey pages as a starting point.

 It's intended to help teams to develop an initial skeleton for public-facing services quickly and to get out of the way once it's no longer useful.

 ## Installation